Nidhood/SWARM_PROJECT/README.md

-# 🐝 SWARN PROJECT 🐝: Multi-Agent Drone System for Strategic Fire Detection and Management
+# 🐝 SWARM PROJECT 🐝: Multi-Agent Drone System for Strategic Fire Detection and Management

 Welcome to the **Multi-Agent Drone System** project!
 This project focuses on leveraging **aerodynamics** and **dynamics** to develop a fleet of connected drones capable of detecting and managing fires strategically.